JLF FIRM ARTICLES AND NEWS

 - Parents of a deceased unborn child: In a few American states, an unborn child’s death can be the sole basis for which a wrongful death claim is filed.
 The other U.S. states only allow the parents to initiate a wrongful death claim if the child was born alive and then shortly after died.

 The death of someone you love is never an easy experience, especially if it is due to someone else’s negligent or intentional actions.
-Fortunately, with the assistance of a California wrongful death lawyer, you can seek justice on behalf of your lost loved one.
+Fortunately, with the assistance of an experienced wrongful death lawyer, you can seek justice on behalf of your lost loved one.
 Filing a wrongful death lawsuit with a lawyer’s help is an efficient process and the first step towards gaining compensation.
 Get in contact with a successful wrongful death attorney today to discuss your case.